albertovalzgris/markdown-cv/index.md

 `2023-now`
 **The financialised city?
 Milano: geografie finanziarie, geopolitica urbana e questione abitativa**
-Department of Regional and Urban Studies (DIST), Politecnico di Torino
+Department of Urban and Regional Studies and Planning (DIST), Politecnico di Torino
 *Post-doctoral research fellow*.
 Principal investigator: prof. F. Governa
 This project explores the financialization of urban development, particularly in Milan after the 2008 financial crisis.
 Milan's transformation aligns with global trends, featuring strategic urban planning to position the city as a global hub.
 This involves initiatives like urban regeneration, major events, and population attraction, driving symbolic projects and substantial investments.
 This study charts a multiscalar network involving diverse actors and objectives, examining theoretical aspects (urban geopolitics, state role, societal impacts) and empirical dimensions (financial architectures, strategies, and specific area transformations like Porta Romana).
 Milan's case contributes to international observations, depicting financialization as a multi-faceted, contradictory process with diverse actors beyond financial institutions.
 This research aims to illuminate Milan's urban dynamics, considering geopolitical implications and societal impacts, thus expanding the understanding of financialization in urban development globally.
 <br>